vssssssssss/thinkster-django-angular-tutorial/chapter04.md

      * @memberOf thinkster.authentication.services.Authentication
      */
     function isAuthenticated() {
-      return !!$cookies.authenticatedUser;
+      return !!$cookies.authenticatedAccount;
     }

-Return the boolean value of the `authenticatedUser` cookie.
+Return the boolean value of the `authenticatedAccount` cookie.

     /**
-     * @name setAuthenticatedUser
+     * @name setAuthenticatedAccount
-     * @desc Stringify the user object and store it in a cookie
+     * @desc Stringify the account object and store it in a cookie
-     * @param {Object} user The user object to be stored
+     * @param {Object} user The account object to be stored
      * @returns {undefined}
      * @memberOf thinkster.authentication.services.Authentication
      */
-    function setAuthenticatedUser(user) {
+    function setAuthenticatedAccount(account) {
-      $cookies.authenticatedUser = JSON.stringify(user);
+      $cookies.authenticatedAccount = JSON.stringify(account);
     }

-Set the `authenticatedUser` cookie to a stringified version of the `user` object.
+Set the `authenticatedAccount` cookie to a stringified version of the `account` object.

     /**
      * @name unauthenticate